Link Search Menu Expand Document

 • delegate - optional hardware acceleration.
 If the selection is invalid for the current model/hardware, will quietly fall back to base cpu delegate.

-Voxl 2 Additional Params:
+VOXL 2 Additional Params:

 • allow_multiple - remove process handling and allow multiple instances of voxl-tflite-server to run.
 Enables the ability to run multiples models simultaneously.